backstage/backstage/docs/frontend-system/architecture/07-routes.md

 ## Sub Route References

-The last kind of route refs that can be created are `SubRouteRefs`, which can be used to create a route ref with a fixed path relative to an absolute `RouteRef`.
+The last kind of route refs that can be created are `SubRouteRef`s, which can be used to create a route ref with a fixed path relative to an absolute `RouteRef`.
 They are useful if you have a page that internally is mounted at a sub route of a page extension component, and you want other plugins to be able to route to that page.
+And they can be a useful utility to handle routing within a plugin itself as well.

 For example: